|

 Some

-offer Free international calls to a number of countries.
-Others,
+offer Free international calls from the US to a number of countries.

 provide unlimited international calls for a set fee.
 You can also use

-the Wi-Fi features of some phones to use service like Skype, and even
+the Wi-Fi features of some phones to use an app for such calls.
+You

 can also program a prepaid